chg60/phammseqs/README.md

 required to run it.
 However, if your system does not have Python 3.7 or higher, you will need to obtain it [here](https://www.python.org/downloads/).

-Once all that is done, you can obtain the phamerate package from PyPI using pip:
+Once all that is done, you can obtain the phammseqs package from PyPI using pip:

-    pip3 install phamerate
+    pip3 install phammseqs

-# Basic Usage
+# Using PhaMMseqs at the command line

-If you installed phamerate and its dependencies using either of the Conda approaches, you will need to activate the environment before using `phamerate` (substitute `phamerate-env` with whatever you named the environment):
+If you installed phammseqs and its dependencies using either of the Conda approaches, you will need to activate the environment before using `phammseqs` (substitute `phammseqs-env` with whatever you named the environment):

-    conda activate phamerate-env
+    conda activate phammseqs-env

-You can invoke `phamerate` with the `-h` option to print the help menu:
+You can invoke `phammseqs` with the `-h` option to print the help menu:

-    phamerate -h
+    phammseqs -h

 Which should print something like:

-    usage: phamerate [-h] [--identity] [--coverage] [--evalue] [--sensitivity] [--cluster-mode] [--cluster-steps] [--hmm-identity] [--hmm-coverage] [--hmm-evalue] [--hmm-sensitivity] [--hmm-cluster-mode] [--hmm-cluster-steps]
+    usage: phammseqs [-h] [--identity] [--coverage] [--evalue] [--sensitivity] [--cluster-mode] [--cluster-steps] [--hmm-identity] [--hmm-coverage] [--hmm-evalue] [--hmm-sensitivity] [--hmm-cluster-mode] [--hmm-cluster-steps]
     [--skip-hmm] [-v] [-d] [-a] [-p] [-c CPUS] [-o OUTDIR] infile [infile ...]